curtisnlogan/curtisnlogan/README.md

 # Welcome to My GitHub Profile

-I'm Curtis Logan, a Junior Full-Stack Developer with a passion for [Your Interests, e.g., "developing innovative web applications", "contributing to open-source projects"].
-Currently, I am completing a Full-Stack Developer Bootcamp at Code Institute, where I am building a strong foundation in modern web technologies.
-This profile highlights my projects, technical skills, and professional journey in software development.
+I'm Curtis Logan, a Junior Full-Stack Developer with a passion for developing computer programs.
+Currently, I am completing a Full-Stack Developer Bootcamp at Code Institute, where I am building a strong foundation in modern frontend technologies.

 ---